-Overview iordump is a utility that decodes CORBA inter-operable object reference cause of malformed IOR data.
+Overview iordump is a utility that decodes CORBA inter-operable object reference (IOR)

-(IOR) content and presents it in readable format through stdout.
-This utility's output also includes debugging information to assist in analyzing the iordump [-no_host_check] IOR:...
+content and presents it in readable format through stdout.
+This utility's output also includes debugging information to assist in analyzing the cause of malformed IOR data.